EnricoPerinelli/Intro-ResearchSynthesis/README.md

 - 2017 – March 2 (3h)
 - 2016 – March 3 (2h)

-**University of Naples Federico II, Department of Humanistic Studies**
+**University of Naples Federico II, Department of Humanistic Studies (PhD programme in Mind, Gender and Language)**

 - 2021 – May 14, 21 (6h)
 - 2018 – June 19 (3h)